 On the mountain side of SR 89, you’ll find Mount Tallac Road, leading to Floating Island and Cathedral Lakes.
 And, the Taylor Creek Snow Play Area (Sno-Park permit required) provides access to Cathedral Meadow and Fallen Leaf Campground.

-Keep in mind that all of the places along SR 89 north of the “Y” are at lake level.
-This means that they usually don’t feature enough snow early or late in the winter in which to cross-country ski.
+Keep in mind that all of the places along SR 89 north of the “Y” often don’t receive a lot of snow.
+They’re at lake level, which means that they usually don’t have enough snow early or late in the winter on which to cross-country ski.
+And, what snow they do receive during winter can melt out fast.

-Fortunately, all of the above mentioned areas are easily accessible from SR 89 so you can assess them quickly for snow levels.
+Fortunately, all of these areas are easily accessible from SR 89 so you can assess them quickly for snow levels.

 Meyers